ithierda/albert_project/README.md

 ## Machine Learning

-Based on these characteristics, we'll create clusters according to this, and then predict the ebitda ratio of each cluster using machine learning.
-We then keep the best cluster and obtain the best type of beneficiary to advise us.
+Based on these characteristics, we ran a classical linear regression to predict EBITDA.
+Then we made clusters without the EBITDA data, just with the beneficiary data.
+So we have a cluster center that models an average beneficiary (we have 3 clusters).
+We'll now take the center of this cluster and predict the EBITDA, and we'll choose the highest EBITDA among the 3 clusters.
+This gives us our typical profit.
+We'll then select from our original table with all the contacts, the set of beneficiaries that correspond to our typical beneficiary

 Bonus: we have a list of these beneficiaries and can contact them.